 Currently, the credit is allowed through 2023.
-So, a question unclear at this point of time is if solar tax credit that is still left to be adjusted at the need of year 2023 will be allowed to be set off with tax liability for year 2024
+So, a question unclear at this point in time is if solar tax credit that is still left to be adjusted at the need of the year 2023 will be allowed to be set off with tax liability for the year 2024

 Solar tax credit calculator

 It is easy to understand the aforesaid solar tax credit calculator.
 Let us say, in 2021, your solar installation costs $30,000.
 At a rate of 26% of the tax credit, your qualified federal tax credit would be $7,800.
 If the income tax liability for 2021 is only $3,000.
 Then, the tax credit would reduce your tax liability to zero, and the other $4,800 ($7,800–$3,000) is carried over to 2022 for adjustment ., .